sri-chalam/junit-best-practices-ai/.github/instrutions/junit-test-best-practices.instructions.md

 - Test framework behavior (e.g., Spring's dependency injection)
 - Test auto-generated code
 - Use conditionals, loops, or complex expressions in tests
+- Test method call sequences unless absolutely necessary for the specific scenario.
+Only verify interactions when the "how" matters

 ---